Bentonville pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Bentonville tomorrow?

-On 26 June 2026, pollen conditions in Bentonville will be similar to today, with cypress at low levels, grass at medium levels
+On 17 July 2026, pollen conditions in Bentonville will be different from today, with grass at low levels

 Is pollen expected to decrease in Bentonville this week?